pjebs/restgate/README.md

 By default, basic HTTPS Protection is offered.
 This should be kept enabled for Production.
 For Local Development, you can set `HTTPSProtectionOff=true` in the `Config` struct to **allow** HTTP connections.

+If you are using Google App Engine - **Flexible** Environment, then set `GAE_FlexibleEnvironment: true`.
+Keep this set to false (default) under all other circumstances including Google App Engine - **Standard** Environment!

 **How do I set up the database?**

 Make sure that the field you use to store the Keys are set to **UNIQUE** and **NOT NULL** (or **PRIMARY KEY**).
 That ensures that identical keys are prohibited.
 It also speeds up the query search.
 Also ensure that you set the Database name when you create the `sql.DB` struct.